 - attempts by one parent to alienate their child from the other parent

-- overprotective or volatile relationship between the child and one of their parents/family members
+- the overprotective or volatile relationship between the child and one of their parents or family members

-- reluctance by the child to be alone with one of their parents/family members.
+- reluctance by the child to be alone with one of their parents or family members.

 Family member (sibling)

-- the child and a sibling behaving like boyfriend and girlfriend
+- the child and a sibling behaving like they are in an intimate relationship

 - reluctance by the child to be alone with a sibling